velkamittari.fi

 The era of cheap debt ended.
 New and refinanced debt now costs more than during the zero-interest period.

-The purpose of the comparisons is to illustrate the scale of the national debt.
+The purpose of the comparisons is to illustrate the scale of the central government debt.
 They are not political proposals, but tools for understanding the size of the amount.

 2.2×